MTG/acousticbrainz-genre-dataset/README.md

 Each line corresponds to one [recording](https://musicbrainz.org/doc/Recording) (a music track or song), and contains all its ground-truth genre and subgenre labels. `RecordingID` is the [MusicBrainz identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) of the particular recording.
 To distinguish between genre and subgenre labels, subgenre strings are compound and contain ```---``` as a separator between a parent genre and an actual subgenre name.
 For example, ```rock```, ```electronic```, ```jazz``` and ```hip hop``` are genres, while ```electronic---ambient```, ```rock---singersongwriter``` and ```jazz---latinjazz``` are subgenres.

 Additionally, we provide `ReleaseGroupID` for each recording, which is a MusicBrainz identifier of a [release group](https://musicbrainz.org/doc/Release_Group) (an album, single, or compilation) it belongs to.
-This data may be useful if one wants to avoid an "album effect" [8], which consists in potential overestimation of the performance of a classifier when a test set contains music recordings from the same albums as the training set.
+This data may be useful if one wants to avoid an "album effect" [4], which consists in potential overestimation of the performance of a classifier when a test set contains music recordings from the same albums as the training set.

 ### Music features
 We provide a dataset of music features precomputed from audio for every music recording.
 The dataset can be downloaded as an archive.
 It contains a JSON file with music features for every `RecordingID`.
 See an [example JSON file](http://acousticbrainz.org/a3b8950a-d1f8-49b9-b88f-89f38726f332/low-level/view?n=0).

-All music features are taken from the community-built database [AcousticBrainz](http://acousticbrainz.org) and were extracted from audio using [Essentia](http://essentia.upf.edu), an open-source library for music audio analysis.
+All music features are taken from the community-built database [AcousticBrainz](http://acousticbrainz.org) and were extracted from audio using [Essentia](http://essentia.upf.edu), an open-source library for music audio analysis [2].
 They are grouped into categories (low-level, rhythm, and tonal) and are [explained in detail here](http://essentia.upf.edu/documentation/streaming_extractor_music.html#music-descriptors).
 Only statistical characterization of time frames is provided (bag of features), no frame-level data is available.